Getty Images

 3 user profile options

-• Roaming.
 This type of profile enables users to modify and customize settings.
 When the left-handed user changes the left/right mouse setting, the desktop writes it to the roaming user profile, and the virtual desktop saves it.
 Therefore, the left-handed mouse setting is in effect at the next virtual desktop session, and the user doesn't need to modify the setting again.
 From an administrative standpoint, roaming profiles have higher overhead and require more storage, but the UX is optimized and users are generally happier.

 Why use roaming profiles for virtual desktops?

-Keep in mind there are two possible ways to configure roaming profiles: a roaming profile for all user sessions or a roaming profile that applies only to remote desktop sessions.
+Keep in mind there are two possible ways to configure roaming profiles: a roaming profile for all user sessions, or a roaming profile that applies only to remote desktop sessions.
 These instructions apply only to remote desktops.
 Also, if both a standard roaming profile and a remote desktop roaming profile are in place, the remote desktop roaming profile will apply itself to the remote sessions.

 IT administrators should configure GPOs within Active Directory Group Policy Management.
 The organization unit where the virtual desktops reside should be the basis for the roaming profiles' GPO designation.
 IT should also assign the appropriate security group or groups.
 In addition, IT must designate a file share location with ample storage to house the roaming profiles.

 IT administrators should enable roaming profiles for virtual desktops as a computer GPO.
-Specifically, they should configure this within this GPO: Computer Configuration > Policies > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session Host > Profiles.
+Specifically, they should configure it within this GPO: Computer Configuration > Policies > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session Host > Profiles.

 Then, choose Set path for Remote Desktop Services Roaming User Profile.
 Within the Profile path box, administrators should designate the storage location.
 In addition, IT should append %username% to provide a unique profile directory for each user (Figure 1).

-Within many organizations, virtual desktop administrators may not have security clearance to configure roaming profile GPOs.
+Within many organizations, virtual desktop administrators might not have security clearance to configure roaming profile GPOs.
 Organizations should ensure that admins have a lab environment to thoroughly test roaming profile GPO settings before creating a change control order for production rollout.

 Dig Deeper on Virtual and remote desktop strategies